Before joining a health and fitness club, be realistic about what activities

 around a smelly gym.
 For a one-time investment of a few hundred dollars,

 you can buy various types of home exercise equipment.

-Local governments offer both facilities and programs.
-At parks, you can
+Local governments offer exercise facilities and programs.
+Recreation centers

-free or much cheaper than comparably equipped private health clubs.
+leagues, and much moreall free or much cheaper than comparably equipped

-For example, the Greater Plymouth Community Center offers a fitness center,
+For example, the Milpitas Sports Center offers a fitness center, a gymnasium,

-exercise classes.
-A one-year pass for adults costs $395 for residents and
+pass costs $5.
+A one-year pass for adults costs $450 for residents and

 Even if you expect eventually to join a private health and fitness club,